dazuma/erl2ex/README.md

 *   Macros cannot appear in in typespecs; Elixir thinks they're type names and gets confused.
 *   Elixir reserves the function name `__info__` and won't allow its definition.
 (Failure example in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_bootstrap.erl).
 *   Erlang allows variables for function name/arity in captures, whereas Elixir apparently doesn't.
 (Example in the `expand_macro_named/6` function in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_dispatch.erl)
 *   The Elixir compiler doesn't seem to like functions with too many clauses.
 (Example: https://github.com/benoitc/erlang-idna/blob/master/src/idna_unicode_data2.erl).
-Not sure if this is just an Elixir limitation.
+Not sure if this is just a performance issue or an Elixir limitation.

 ### Incomplete features